 Most Confidential Crisis Lines Covertly Trace Calls, Send Police.
 Most crisis lines across the US trace calls and send police to people’s homes if crisis line staff feel someone might be at risk of suicide, according to an article in Suicide and Life-Threatening Behavior, the official journal of the American Association of Suicidology.

+News misleads.
+How to Land Your Kid in Therapy - Lori Gottlieb.
+Why Suicide Has Become an Epidemic.
+Suicide is a gender issue that can no longer be ignored.
+Each time suicide reaches the headlines our attention is directed at particular groups – middle-aged men, people in deprived areas or in certain professions.
 MSG and gluten intolerance: Is the nocebo effect to blame?
 Photo by Marina Helli/AFP/Getty Images.
 Sanity in a culture of mass murder.
 Specialisterne.
 Make room in the workplace for people with Autism.